MeanderingProgrammer/render-markdown.nvim/README.md

     log_runtime = false,
     -- Filetypes this plugin will run on. file_types = { 'markdown' },
+    -- Maximum file size (in MB) that this plugin will attempt to render.
+    -- File larger than this will effectively be ignored. max_file_size = 10.0,
     -- Takes buffer as input, if it returns true this plugin will not attach to the buffer. ignore = function()
         return false